-At the request of the Chancellor's Office, the 2015-16 Budget Act included a provision in the Physical Plant and Instructional Support item allowing districts to go beyond scheduled maintenance and instructional equipment to fund water conservation projects.
-The types of water conservation projects eligible for funding include the following: 1) Replacement of water intensive landscaping with drought tolerant landscaping, synthetic turf in non-athletic areas, and other non-plant materials; 2) Drip or low-flow irrigation systems; 3) Building improvements to reduce water usage; and 4) Installation of meters for wells to allow for monitoring of water usage.63
+- Replacement of water intensive landscaping with drought tolerant landscaping, synthetic turf in non-athletic areas, and other non-plant materials - o Drip or low-flow irrigation systems - o Building improvements to reduce water usage - Installation of meters for wells to allow for monitoring of water usage

-In addition to securing the districts' ability to fund water conservation projects with local assistance funding, the Chancellor's Office has worked closely with the Division of the State Architect on landscaping and irrigation measures that will result in long-term reductions in water usage on community college campuses.
-The Division of the State Architect adopted emergency regulations in June and additional regulations in July, pertaining to requirements for landscaping and irrigation in order to generate long-term water savings.
+In addition to securing the districts' ability to fund water conservation projects with local assistance funding, the Chancellor's Office has worked closely with the Division of the State Architect (DSA) on landscaping and irrigation measures that will result in long-term reductions in water usage on community college campuses.
+The Division of the State Architect adopted emergency regulations in June 2015 and additional regulations in July, pertaining to requirements for landscaping and irrigation in order to generate long-term water savings.
 The regulations became effective January 1, 2016.
-They required districts constructing new buildings or additions on community college campuses to replace existing landscaping, equal to 75 percent of the square footage of the building's footprint, with water conserving landscaping and/or the installation of water meters and other water conservation measures.
-The regulations will be applicable to both state and locally funded capital outlay projects.
+They required districts constructing new buildings or additions on community college campuses to replace existing landscaping, equal to 75 percent of the square footage of the building's footprint, with water conserving landscaping and/ or the installation of water meters and other water conservation measures.
+The regulations will be applicable to both State and locally funded capital outlay projects.